-We investigated the demographics and dynamics of B. latro on Aldabra Atoll (Seychelles) where the species has benefited from complete protection since Aldabra's designation as a special reserve in 1981 and UNESCO World Heritage Site in 1982.
-B. latro is widely distributed throughout the atoll, inhabiting rock crevices, deep pot-holes, vegetation and sandy areas (Grubb 1971).
-On Aldabra, B. latro is a scavenger of major importance on the remains of dead tortoises and preys on marine turtle eggs and hatchlings (Haig 1984).
-Although being one of the last remaining viable populations in the Indian Ocean, the status and ecological characteristics of Aldabra’s B. latro population have not recently been reported.
+One of the three remaining key sites for B. latro in its Indian Ocean range is Aldabra Atoll (Seychelles) where the species has benefited from complete protection since Aldabra's designation as a Special Reserve in 1981 and UNESCO World Heritage Site in 1982.
+Birgus latro is relatively abundant and widely distributed across the atoll, inhabiting rock crevices, deep pot-holes, vegetation and sandy areas (Grubb 1971).
+On Aldabra, B. latro is an important scavenger of dead giant tortoises, and preys on marine turtle eggs and hatchlings (Haig 1984).
+Although one of the last remaining viable populations in the Indian Ocean, the status and ecological characteristics of Aldabra’s B. latro population have not recently been reported.

-Here we present the results of a nine-year study where counts and biometrics data were collected on B. latro individuals at regular intervals between 2007 and 2016.
-Due to its isolation and protection, we hypothesise that Aldabra hosts a significant B. latro population with the potential to be a source population for translocations to other protected areas within its known historic range.
-Our aim is to define baseline information of the population structure and its spatial and temporal variability providing ecological parameters that contribute towards appropriate monitoring and conservation strategies on Aldabra and elsewhere.
-We hope to give B. latro the conservation leverage it deserves.
+Here we investigate the demographics and dynamics of B. latro on Aldabra and present the results of a nine-year study where fortnightly counts and biometric data were collected on B. latro individuals between 2007 and 2016.
+Due to its isolation and protection, we hypothesise that Aldabra hosts a large B. latro population and acts as a key natural source population for other protected areas within its known historic range.
+For this population we therefore aim to: (1) estimate the density and size of the population; (2) quantify spatial (habitat) and temporal (inter- and intra-annual, and lunar phase) variability; (3) assess sex ratio, size and moult cycles (to determine whether there is synchronous seasonal moulting); and (4) assess the timing of breeding and whether this is related to lunar phase.
+In addressing these questions we define baseline information on the structure and dynamics of a B. latro population in a relatively undisturbed site, provide insights into reproductive triggers and ecological parameters that will contribute towards monitoring and conservation strategies on Aldabra and other islands in its range.

 MATERIALS AND METHODS